great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_in_databricks.md

 context.add_checkpoint(**yaml.load(yaml_config))
 ```

-Finally we run it with a validation defined using the batch request containing a reference to our dataframe and our Expectation Suite name:
+Finally we run it with a validation defined using the Batch Request containing a reference to our dataframe and our Expectation Suite name:
 #### TODO: retrieve this code from databricks_deployment_patterns.py
 ```python
 context.run_checkpoint(